 For the kind of breathtaking experience that you get by actually touching the henges, plan on going sometime during either the Summer/Winter Solstice or March/September Equinox.
 The tour bus will pick you up, drive you to the Stonehenge, and drive you back all before breakfast!

-- You get to actually touch the henges!
+You get to actually touch the stones!
 It might not seem that exciting but when you are there among all the music and dancing, sitting in the grass, resting your back on the rock, you know you are part of something truly magical.